roryeiffe/Fresh-Results/README.md

 #### Stakeholders
 * Users - people who want to be "protected" from spoiler search suggestions.
-* Businesses - companies who produce media that can be spoiled, they want their media to garner fame and interest
+* Businesses - companies who produce media that can be spoiled, they want their media to garner fame and interest.

 We don't want to charge users for using the extension.
 However, businesses' interest is to increase popularity for their media.
 So, we can charge companies to submit lists of key-words to block from search results.
 Companies don't want their shows to be spoiled, as that will cause people to lose interest.